sadique-xo/studio/README.md

-# Firebase Studio
+# Studio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js app.

+Deployment: Vercel.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.

 Updated by sadique-xo